vblanco20-1/vulkan-guide/docs/gpudriven/draw_indirect.md

 }
 ```

 There is also a very popular extension that makes draw indirect even more powerful known as DrawIndirectCount.
-Its default in Vulkan 1.2, and works on pretty much all PC hardware.
-Sadly its not supported in nintendo switch, so the tutorial will not use it.
+The extension is a default feature in Vulkan 1.2, and works on pretty much all PC hardware.
+Sadly, its not supported in nintendo switch, so the tutorial will not use it.
 Draw Indirect Count is the same as a normal draw indirect call, but "drawCount" is grabbed from another buffer.
 This makes it possible to let the GPU decide how many draw indirect commands to draw, which makes it possible to remove culled draws easily so that there is no wasted work.